Transmitting qubits through relativistic fields: Retrieving the qubit state from the Field

 The objective of the second coupling is to undo the displacement of the field along $\alpha_1$, so as to delete this piece of information from the field.
 Since Bob has just read out whether the field is displaced along $\alpha_1$, he can use the coupling

 which is essentially the inverse of Alice's first coupling.
 If Alice, in her first coupling, displaced the field by $\alpha_1$, then Bob's detector, after his first coupling, is now in the state $\ket{+X}_B$.
-In this case, his second coupling undoes the displacement by $D(-\alpha_1)$:
+In this case, his second coupling undoes the displacement by $D(-\alpha_1)$: where we abbreviate $\ket{x_+}=\ket{x_+}_{A,F}\ket{-X}_B$.
+If, on the other hand, Bob remained in the state $\ket{-X}_B$ after his first coupling, then the field state is also unchanged by $V^{(2)}$: